mauurao/mauurao.github.io/about.md

 In my free time, I enjoy reading, programming, playing on my Xbox 😜 🤓 and sleep (I badly need.. ahah).

+And let me tell you something to motivate you: 🙏🏽

+**99% of your problems can be solved by switching:**

+-excuses for ownership
+-toxic people with mentors
+-junk food for nutritious food
+-bad habits with positive habits
+-cable news with reading & walks
+-perfectionism with embracing failure

 &ensp;
 &ensp;
 &ensp;